Roller Ball Mouse: The Smarter Way to Work Pain-Free at Your Desk

 • Position the device directly in front of you, not off to the side, to maximize the shoulder-relief benefit

-• Use keyboard shortcuts alongside your roller ball mouse to reduce overall pointing workload during the adjustment phase
+• Use keyboard shortcuts alongside your roller ball mouse to reduce overall pointing workload

 One honest warning: if you switch back to a traditional mouse during the adjustment period, even for a day, you reset much of your muscle memory progress.
 Commit fully for the first two weeks.
+It also helps to pair the right hardware with these mouse arm syndrome exercises you can do at your desk.

 Frequently Asked Questions About Roller Ball Mice